 Position in the Jaws

-A) Identify the location in the jaws (ie – maxilla versus mandible and anterior versus posterior).
+A) Identify the location in the jaws (ie – maxilla versus mandible and anterior versus posterior, be as specific as you can).

 E – Edge